wallarm/product-documentation/include/kubernetes-sidecar-container/wallarm-sidecar-configmap-manifest.md

         server_name localhost;
         root /usr/share/nginx/html;
         index index.html index.htm;
-        # Please replace <WALLARM_MODE> below by the request filtering mode:
+        # Please replace <WALLARM_MODE> below by the request filtration mode:
         # off to disable request processing
         # monitoring to process but not block requests
         # block to process all requests and block the malicious ones